larryhastings/big/README.md

 i = o.Inner()
 ```

-Notice that `Inner.__init__` now requires an `outer` parameter,
+Notice that `Inner.__init__` now takes an `outer` parameter.
-even though you didn't pass in any arguments to `o.Inner`.
+But you didn't have to pass it in yourself!
-When it's called, `o` is magically passed in to `outer`!
+When you call `o.Inner()`, `o` is *automatically* passed in as the `outer`
-Thanks, [`BoundInnerClass`](#boundinnerclasscls)!
-You've saved the day!
+argument to `Inner.__init__`.
+That's what the `@BoundInnerClass`
+decorator does for you.

-Decorating an inner class like this always adds a second positional
+Decorating an inner class like this always inserts a second
-parameter, after `self`.
-And, like `self`, you don't *have*
+positional parameter, after `self`.
+And, like `self`, you don't
-to use the name `outer`; you can use any name you like.
+*have* to use the name `outer`; you can use any name you like.
-(Although it's probably a good idea, for consistency's sakes.
-We'll always use the name `outer` in this documentation.)
+(But we'll always use the name `outer` in this documentation.)

 #### Inheritance

 Bound inner classes get slightly complicated when mixed with inheritance.
-It's not all that difficult, you merely need to obey the following rules:
+It's not all that difficult, you merely need to obey some rules:

 1. *A bound inner class can inherit normally from any unbound class.*

 2. *If your bound inner class calls `super().__init__`, and its
-parent class is also a bound inner class, don't pass in `outer` manually.*
+parent class is also a bound inner class,* **don't** *pass in `outer` manually.*
-`outer` will be automatically passed in to all `__init__` methods of every
+When you instantiate a bound inner class, `outer` will be automatically
-bound inner parent class.
+passed in to *all* `__init__` methods of *every* bound inner parent class.

-3. *All bound inner class bases of a bound inner class must be inner classes
+3. *A bound inner class can only inherit from a parent bound inner class
+if the parent is defined in the same outer class or a base of the outer class.*
-of related classes.*  If Child inherits from Parent, and both classes are
+If Child inherits from Parent, and Child and Parent are both
 decorated with `@BoundInnerClass` (or `@UnboundInnerClass`), both classes
-must be defined in the same outer class or one of its base classes.
-This is
+must be defined in the same outer class (e.g. `Outer`) or in a base class
-a type relation constraint; we guarantee that "outer" is an instance of the
+of Child's outer class.
+This is a type relation constraint; bound inner
+classes guarantee that "outer" is an instance of the outer class.

+3a.
+A corollary of rule 3: *A subclass of a bound inner class, whether bound
+or unbound, can only be defined in the same outer class or a subclass of the
-outer class.
+outer class.*

 4. **Directly** *inheriting from a* **bound** *inner class is unsupported.*
 If `o` is an instance of `Outer`, and `Outer.Inner` is an inner class
-decorated with `@BoundInnerClass`, don't write a class that directly inherits
+decorated with `@BoundInnerClass`, **don't** write a class that directly
+inherits from `o.Inner`, for example `class Mistake(o.Inner)`.
-from `o.Inner` (e.g. `class Mistake(o.Inner)`).
-You should always inherit
-from the unbound version (e.g. `class GotItRight(Outer.Inner)`).
+You should *always* inherit from the unbound version, like this:
+`class GotItRight(Outer.Inner)`

 5. *An inner class that inherits from a bound inner class, and which also
 wants to be bound to the outer object, should be decorated with